Setting Up & Using API Analytics & Observability

 Learn how to configure Revenium's analytics suite, including API usage & performance reporting and alerting.

-If you are using Revenium for usage-based metering & billing without an API data source, you will find the product analytics guide more useful.
+If you are using Revenium for usage-based metering & billing without an API data source, you may find the more useful.

 Revenium API analytics helps to answer questions like these: